lucasdeeiroz/positivo-appium-extensions/CONTRIBUTING.md

-# Contributing to AppiumLibrary Extension – Custom Gestures
+# Contributing to AppiumLibrary Extension

 Thank you for your interest in contributing to this project!
 This library extends the Robot Framework's AppiumLibrary with new and restructured keywords aligned with Appium 2.0, covering both gesture-based actions and broader mobile automation needs.